-2011 draft Plan 2012 gazetted Plan Material change Comments Div 3, 23 The share component for local water utilities was changed in the final Plan.
+2011 draft Plan 2012 gazetted Plan Comments Div 3, 23 Div 3, 23 The share component for local water utilities was changed in the final Plan.
 The change appears to be the result of more accurate modelling by DPIE-Water as well as stakeholder consultation about the needs of the six town water supplies in the Barwon-Darling.
-Div 3, 26, 27,28 The share component of A Class, B Class and C Class was changed.
+Div 3, 26, 27,28 Div 3, 26, 27,28 The share component of A Class, B Class and C Class was changed.
 It is unclear (and information is limited) what caused the amendment in share component.
 However, it should be noted that the change in the share components of the A Class, B Class and C Class licences has also shifted the volumes of 'cease to pump' in the individual licence classes.
 Div 3, 31 Div 3, 31 The clause relating to the amendment of share components of access licences was tailored to the Barwon-Darling.
 Without further information about the modelling or about Div 3, 31 (3), it is difficult to determine if the proposed weighting of active and inactive annual volumetric limits has an impact on Plan operation.
-Div 1, 34 (2) The long-term average annual extraction volume was changed following amendments to the IQQM model for the Barwon-Darling.
+Div 1, 34 (2) Note Div 1, 33 (2) Note The long-term average annual extraction volume was changed following amendments to the IQQM model for the Barwon-Darling.
 Without further information about the model, it is difficult to determine if this had a material effect on Plan operation.
 Div 1, 44 (2-3) Div 1, 42 (2-3) The clause on access licence account management rules was significantly rewritten.
-Most of the interim Plan provisions were retained with the exception of: Separate access conditions for unregulated river access licences (A Class, B Class and C Class) and other access licences.
-Removal of the 1.5 times clause under section 44(3) which limits individual extraction to 300 percent of the share component instead of 450 percent.
-Div 2, 48 Div 2, 46 (3) This clause limits the water take of 'stock and domestic' access licence holders during specific flow conditions in the Barwon-Darling.
-According to the 2012 Plan background
+Of note, the gazetted Plan: • includes separate access conditions for unregulated river access licences (A Class, B Class and C Class) and other access licences. • replaces clause 44(3) limiting individual extraction to 450 percent of the share component over three years with clause 44(2) limiting extraction to 300 percent of the share component per water year for A,B and C class licences.
+Div 2, 48 Div 2, 46 (3) This revised clause limits the water take of 'stock and domestic' access licence holders during specific flow conditions in the Barwon-Darling.